-The Federal food stamp program, more formally known as the Supplemental Nutrition Assistance Program (SNAP), has seen nearly all-time highs in participation, due largely to the "great recession."
-For the first time, however, MuckRock is able to provide a deeper look in just the recession has affected spending trends, and also to reveal the surprising retailer that has seen a massive spike in SNAP reimbursements over the past five years.
+The Federal food stamp program, more formally known as the Supplemental Nutrition Assistance Program (SNAP), has seen nearly all-time highs in participation, due largely to the “great recession.”
+For the first time, however, MuckRock is able to provide a deeper look at just how the recession has affected spending trends and to reveal the surprising retailer that has seen a massive spike in SNAP reimbursements over the past five years.

 MuckRock has examined data received in response to a freedom of information request filed with the Massachusetts’ Department of Transitional Assistance, which oversees the state-level administration of this federal program.
 This particular SNAP data set covers financial years 2006 through 2009 (the financial year begins July 1st of the calendar year before); a previous request was fulfilled that responded with a partial data set for the year 2010.

 The Department of Transitional Assistance was forthright and helpful in providing the data.